Nuvei/nuvei-plugin-woocommerce/readme.txt

 == Changelog ==

+= 3.14.1 =
+* Added a check for the possible DMN URL constant NUVEI_CUSTOM_DMN_URL.
+* Suppress Pay/Cancel action buttons on the thank-you page for all Nuvei orders, using a hook.
+* Fixed few JS errors.

 = 3.14.0 =
 * The plugin can update the Order status based on Simply Connect response, as alternative of the DMN.
 Still for Nuvei Rebilling Orders the DMNs are mandatory!
 * Update for the Refund flow.